 A brief history of female rage in art

 This article was published in partnership with Artsy, the global platform for discovering and collecting art.
-The original article can be seen here.
+The original article, published October 15, 2018 can be seen here.
+The opinions expressed in this commentary are solely those of the author.

 In the wake of the Kavanaugh hearings, I've developed a new self-care routine: I put on a sheet mask, cue up some soothing music, and look at paintings of murderous women.